 Real ID Act

-Beginning October 1, 2020, Pennsylvanians will need a REAL ID-compliant driver’s license, photo ID card, or another form of federally-acceptable identification (such as a valid passport or military ID) to board a domestic commercial flight or enter a federal building or military installation that requires ID.
+Beginning May 3, 2023, Pennsylvanians will need a REAL ID-compliant driver’s license, photo ID card, or another form of federally-acceptable identification (such as a valid passport or military ID) to board a domestic commercial flight or enter a federal building or military installation that requires ID.

 Getting a REAL ID is optional for Pennsylvania residents, and they will be available in March 2019 to Pennsylvanians who want them.

-Beginning September 4, 2018, customers may bring their REAL ID documentation into any PennDOT driver license center for pre-verification.
+Customers may bring their REAL ID documentation into any PennDOT driver license center for pre-verification.
 Then, when REAL IDs are available in March 2019, customers can apply for their REAL ID online — no need to come back to the driver license center!
 To learn more about what documents you’ll need to present, visit our REAL ID Document Check page.